MMqd/kandinsky-for-automatic1111/README.md

 # Kandinsky For Automatic1111 Extension
 Adds a script that run Kandinsky 2.X models.
+Kandinsky 2.2 can generate larger images, but it is much slower to use with VRAM optimizations.

-<strong>!!Note!!</strong> Progress bar not supported yet.
+<strong>!!Note!!</strong> Progress bar not supported, view terminal progress bar instead.

 ## Troubleshooting
 * Ignore the warning `Pipelines loaded with torch_dtype=torch.float16 cannot run with cpu device...` the Kandinsky model or prior is being moved to RAM to save VRAM.